- Cardiology 84

 An individual with an incisional hernia can experience a specific set of symptoms.
 Some of the common symptoms of an incisional hernia are fever, swelling and increased pressure on the tissue.
 A list of symptoms which help to detect the occurrence of an incisional hernia include:

-• Bowel obstruction due to the restricted blood circulation to the intestines
+- Bowel obstruction due to restricted blood circulation to the intestines

-• Red streaks or redness at the site of incision indicates an infection
+- Red streaks or redness at the site of the incision indicate an infection

 Complications

-An incisional hernia can lead to serious complications when there is a delay in the diagnosis and treatment of the condition.
-Any type of symptoms that might indicate the incisional hernia must be taken care of on a priority basis to prevent the condition from getting severe and painful.
+When the diagnosis and treatment of an incisional hernia are delayed, serious complications can result.
+Any symptoms that might indicate an incisional hernia must be addressed as a priority to prevent the condition from becoming severe and painful.

 The most common complications from an incisional hernia include: